box/boxcli/README.md

 After installation, run `box login` to sign in.
 You will be prompted with three options:

 - **[1] Official Box CLI App** — No app setup required.
 Uses predefined scopes limited to content actions.
-- **[2] Your own custom OAuth app** — Enter your Client ID and Client Secret for custom scopes or specific configuration.
+- **[2] Your own Platform OAuth app** — Enter your Client ID and Client Secret for custom scopes or specific configuration.
 - **[q] Quit** — Exit the login flow.

 You can also paste a Client ID directly at the prompt (any input between 16 and 99 characters is recognized as a Client ID).